igmmgi/EegFun.jl/REJECT_EPOCHS_VISUAL_USAGE.md

 ## Overview

-The `reject_epochs_interactive()` function provides an interactive graphical interface for manually rejecting epochs based on visual inspection.
+The `detect_bad_epochs_interactive()` function provides an interactive graphical interface for manually rejecting epochs based on visual inspection.
 It displays epochs in a grid layout with checkboxes for marking each epoch as good or bad, along with navigation buttons for scrolling through pages of data.

 ## Why Visual Rejection?